datacarpentry/image-processing/episodes/07-edge-detection.md

 [Drawing and Bitwise Operations]({{ page.root }}./03-drawing-bitwise.md)
 episode.
 If we use an unsigned type for the output data type, the `cv2.Sobel()` method will fail to detect half of the edges in the input image.
-So, we specify a signed data type, 64-bit floating-point numbers, with the `cv2.CV_64F` parameter.
-Another option, that would take less memory to store the output image, would be `cv2.CV_16S`, which would require only 16 bits per pixel, rather than 64 bits.
+So, we specify a signed data type, 16-bit signed integers, with the `cv2.CV_16S` parameter.
+Another option would be `cv2.CV_64F`, or 64-bit, floating point numbers.
+This might provide slightly better edge detection, but it would require four times the memory for each pixel, and therefore our program would run more slowly.
+When performing edge detection on your own images, it is probably a good policy to start with the `cv2.CV_16S` data type, and then resort to `cv2.CV_64F` if the results are unsatisfactory.

 The third and fourth parameters are where we indicate the axes to perform edge detection on.
 The `cv2.Sobel()` method is usually called as we have done here.